Roger92/metric-ruler-labels/README.md

 If you find a bug or have any feedback for me just add an issue in the [issuetracker](https://github.com/Roger92/metric-ruler-labels/issues).
 Thx alot and i hope this module helps you in your game :)

 ## Changelog
+**v4.2.0**
+- Rounding options can be chosen in the settings
+- this and newer versions are only compatible with V13 upwards

 **v4.1.7**
 - The V13 ruler labels are now handled better and don't cause flickering or wrong styling anymore